 Sir Robin of Locksley, better known as Robin Hood, became a famous character for stealing from the rich and giving to the poor.
-If you like the idea of empowering everyone to get into the stock market, Robinhood is a favorite option.
+If you like the idea of empowering everyone to get into the stock market, Robinhood is an option worth exploring.

 Robinhood is essentially a no-frills online stock brokerage.
-Because they don’t have fancy offices around the country, they can run a lower cost operation and pass on the savings to investors like you.
-The company makes money from Robinhood Gold users and earning interest on account cash balances.
+Because they don’t have fancy offices around the country, they can run a lower-cost operation and pass on the savings to investors like you.
+The company makes money from Robinhood Gold users, as well as from the interest earned on account cash balances.

 The existing portfolios focus on low-cost exchange-traded funds that offer you diverse investments without a giant starting investment.
-A few dollars here and there adds up, and Acorns makes it easy to invest at small dollar levels.
+A few dollars here and there adds up, and Acorns makes it easy to invest in small amounts.

-With identical pricing to Acorns, Stash offers a low-cost method to build a diverse portfolio.
-But where Acorns invests for you automatically, Stash helps you learn how to make the best investment decisions yourself.
+Similar to Acorns, Stash offers a low-cost method to build a diverse portfolio.
+But where Acorns invests for you automatically, Stash can help you learn how to make the best investment decisions yourself.

 The Stash app includes educational content customized to your investment preferences.
-You can choose between values-driven portfolios focused on different investing themes, or build your own custom portfolio.
-Then you can set up an “auto-Stash” plan for recurring investments or add funds when you choose.
+You can choose between values-driven portfolios focused on different investing themes, or you can build a custom portfolio.
+Funding your account can be done manually whenever you want, or you can set up an “Auto-Stash” plan for recurring investments.

 For any beginning investor, all of the terms, acronyms, and phrases of the investment world can be overwhelming.
-Stash does not give the depth of research on companies that many stock brokerages do, but if you don’t yet speak the language of investing, you have to start somewhere.
+Stash does not give the depth of research on companies that many stock brokerages do, but it makes it easy to understand what exactly you're buying when you put money in the market.
+If you don’t yet speak the language of investing, you have to start somewhere.
 Stash is an excellent choice for a starting point.

 If you’re a self-employed freelancer, you won’t have access to an employer 401(k) plan and will have to put together your own retirement plan.
 There are many options for the self-employed to invest, but one of the coolest around is Vault.

-Vault allows anyone to open an IRA, Roth IRA, or SEP IRA account for their investments.
-A SEP is a type of IRA specific type of retirement account for self-employed workers.
+Vault allows anyone to open an IRA, Roth IRA, or SEP-IRA account for their investments.
+For freelancers, the SEP-IRA option is particularly useful, since that type of retirement account is specifically designed for self-employed workers.
 But whatever form of IRA you want, Vault gives you the ability to invest based on a specific percentage of your income.

-When money is deposited into your account through a freelance job, the Vault app gives me a notification to approve depositing the percentage you picked in your IRA account at Vault.
+When you get paid from a freelancing job and the money is deposited into your bank account, the Vault app gives users a notification to approve depositing your chosen paycheck percentage to your IRA account at Vault.
 You can also choose to invest your percentage automatically without requiring manual approval.
 Vault uses the same pricing model as Acorns and Stash.

 Stockpile offers a unique approach to buying and selling stocks.
 You can buy fractional shares of nearly any company through Stockpile.
 Alternatively, you can fund an account with a stock gift card that gives the lucky recipient shares of stock starting at $5.

-Stockpile offers over 1,000 investments include single stocks and ETFs.
-For example, you can gift shares of a stock like Disney or Apple, or give a basket of stocks in a Vanguard, iShares, or other ETF.
-You can give e-gift card or physical gift cards or fund an account through a bank transfer.
+Stockpile offers over 1,000 investments, including single stocks and ETFs.
+For example, you can gift shares of a stock like Disney or Apple, or give a basket of stocks in an ETF from the likes of Vanguard, iShares, and other institutions.
+You can give an e-gift card, a physical gift card, or fund an account through a bank transfer.
 This is a gift that literally pays dividends.